thelowsunoverthemoon/HextechStats/README.md

 go build
 htstats
 ```
 in the root folder.
-Make sure to change the DATA_BASE path to the correct SQLite database path.
+Make sure to change the DATA_BASE path to the correct SQLite database path in profile.go, and the USER key to your Riot API key in data.go